Mini-Project2024/Exam-Duty-scheduler/README.md

 13. Roles of Faculty:
     + May view their work assigned
     + May shift thier work with other faculty with the `admin` approval.

+<b>Note:</b> If you're unable to log in using the provided link, it may indicate that the backend server is currently down.
+Please reach out to the repository owner for assistance in resolving the issue.

 ## Contributors